STAFF > Fahmida Chowdhury

 Fahmida was born in Bogra, Bangladesh.
 After receiving her Higher Secondary Certificate (equivalent to High School Graduation in the US) from Holy Cross College, Dhaka, she won a scholarship to study in the Soviet Union in 1974.
 She received a combined BSc/MSc degree (with High Honors) in electromechanical engineering from Moscow Power Engineering Institute, Moscow, Russia, in 1980.
 She obtained her PhD in electrical engineering (major: system theory; minor: mathematics), from Louisiana State University, Baton Rouge, Louisiana in 1988.

 Her current research interests include complex systems modeling and analysis, non-traditional applications of dynamic systems theory, and detection of abnormal conditions (faults) in dynamic systems.
 She is interested in robust system design via active detection and adaptation, as opposed to simple redundancy or other passive techniques, because passive robustness frequently results in reduced optimality.
-She is also interested in artificial neural networks as a tool for modeling, estimation and fault detection.
 She has published over 70 technical papers and given numerous presentations in technical conferences and outreach events.